monicatk/GazeTheWeb/Tweet/README.md

 * Twitter API limits amount of access in a certain time frame

 ## Todo
-* Describe how to set up your Twitter account to work with the app
+* SMI eyetracker does not work with the app at the moment
 * Sometimes crashes on exit

 ## License